 Note 2: Starting Sept.
 1, 2022, Stanford increased the subsidy for Cardinal Care health insurance from 50% to 100% for graduate students who are supported on research and teaching assistantships at 25% level or higher (or fellowships at a comparable level) and who are in good academic standing.
 RAs and TAs with a <25% appointment will receive a 50% subsidy.

-To fund the increased subsidy for RAs/TAs, a new supplemental fringe rate will be charged on graduate RA/TA salaries.
-However, to protect sponsored research budgets, this supplemental rate will only be charged on non‐sponsored PTAs.
-To fund the increased subsidy for graduate fellowships, the existing grad health insurance surcharge rate increased from 6.0% to 12.0%.
+To fund the increased subsidy for RAs/TAs, an additional supplemental fringe rate is charged on graduate RA/TA salaries as a separate item on a different expenditure type (ET 51785).
+However, to protect sponsored research budgets, this supplemental rate is only charged on non‐sponsored PTAs.

 More information about the Cardinal Care subsidy can be found on the Financial Aid Office website.